 In the working group eHumanities, established under the umbrella of the Union of Academies, experts in informatics, language, literature, law and computational linguistics, as well as scholars from the research projects of the Academies Programme, have engaged in questions of copyright and electronic storage; standards, tools and software; and open access and long-term availability of electronic data.
 The Union of Academies organises an annual collective workshop on a specialist topic concerning electronic publication.

-The Academies of Sciences consider the facilitation of sustainable infrastructures for the provision and preservation of research data to be a matter of urgent necessity.
-This is especially true in the humanities, where the long-term preservation of existing research data and findings must be insured.
-The academies see it as their task to engage in discussions concerning the design and structure of a fitting proposal.
-For this purpose, they initiated an interacademy working group under the umbrella of the Union of Academies.
+The academies of sciences and humanities consider the establishment of sustainable infrastructures for the provision and maintenance of research data to be urgently required.
+This also applies in particular to the humanities, in order to ensure the long-term preservation of the available research data and results.
+The academies see it as their task to participate both in the discussion about the design and in the development of a corresponding proposal.
+They have therefore been involved in the initiative to set up a National Research Data Infrastructure (NFDI) right from the start.

 Digitisation Centre of the Academies and Cooperations